ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 WIZARD INDUCEMENT: ASUR HIGH MAGE

-**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE**
+**150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGDOMS LEAGUE' SPECIAL RULE**

 *The mages of Ulthuan are among the most accomplished of magic users in the entire known world.
 Noble and proud, like all Elven kind, Asur mages spend many decades and centuries studying their craft.
 Where the magic wielders of other races will often focus their endeavours upon mastering one of the eight winds of magic that floow around the world, High Elf mages study the discipline of each in equal measure.
 The art of High Magic, as it is known, is difficcult beyond imagining, and more than one young apprentice has managed to accidentally flicck their brain out of their ear when trying to balance the potent energies that course through their bodies!
 Such disciplined mages rarely waste their valuable time following Blood Bowl, but that's not to say that there aren't those who do!*